Police: Shooting suspect under guard, hurt trooper released

 “I’m not saying any more.
 I’m just glad my son’s alive, and I feel so bad for the families of the other ones,” he said.

-The shooting suspect was identified as a 23-year-old man who lives in West Virginia, but the sheriff’s office said his name wouldn’t be released until charging documents are filed.
-Authorities declined to release a motive.
+The shooting suspect was identified as a 23-year-old man who lives in West Virginia.
+Authorities said the investigation continues.

 Mullendore said the suspect used a semiautomatic handgun, which was recovered after the shootout.